 We report on first measurements of branching fractions, CP-violating charge-asymmetries, and polarizations in various charmless B decays at Belle II.
-We use a sample of electron-positron collisions at the Υ (4S) resonance from the SuperKEKB collider collected in 2019-2020 and corresponding to an integrated luminosity of 34.6 fb-1 in 2019 and 2020.
-All results are consistent with world average and provide extensive validations of the detector performances and analysis strategies.
+We use a sample of electron-positron collisions collected in 2019-2020 at the Υ (4S) resonance from the SuperKEKB collider corresponding to an integrated luminosity of 34.6 fb-1.
+All results are consistent with known values and provide extensive validations of the detector performances and analysis strategies.